Andy-Z0z/Flap-Me-CyberGaming-Event/README.md

 🚀Welcome to Flap Me CyberGaming Event!
 (FMCGE 2025) 🚀

-👀Submit all results in issues! 👀
+👀Submit all results in issues (in a screenshot) 👀

 ⚡Who having bigger result, he/she won Moderator status in the game!⚡